shijiale0609/NLP_APS_abstract/README.md

 # NLP word embedding search engineer for APSMarch2021_abstract

-## 1. prepare for all the urls of the APSMarch2021 abstract
+## 1. collect all the urls of the APSMarch2021 abstract

 ## 2. auto download all the APSMarch2021 abstracts (titles, urls, authorlist, abstract content)